Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 Creates a unique order that instructs the contract to pay the user from xBalance or xLiquid.
 This is effected using `settleOrders` or `settleLiquid`.

-Their pending settlement is in `STABLE`.
+Their pending settlement is in `TOKEN-0`.

 - enterShort

-A Short position is similar to a long position but each Short entry is billed `STABLE` and settled Paper `STABLE`.
+A Short position is similar to a long position but each Short entry is billed `TOKEN-0` and settled Paper `TOKEN-0`.

 Short fees get added to the yFees balance on the Liquidity contract.